Melhefnawi/Battle-Ship/README.md

   # Creadit

     - Code institute for the deployment terminal
-    - Wikipedia for the details of the Battleships game
+    - Wikipedia for the details of the Battleships